ahmedkhamees37/my_cluster_setup/README.md

 ## Want to contribute?
 We'd love that! 💖

 Have ideas?
 Found a bug?
 Want to add a cool feature?
 We're all ears!
 Feel free to [open an issue](https://github.com/ahmedkhamees37/my_cluster_setup/issues) or [submit a pull request](https://github.com/ahmedkhamees37/my_cluster_setup/pulls).
-Your contributions make this project even better!
+Your contributions make this **Ansible project** even better!

 ---